Munia2319/Ecommerce-By-Django/README.md

 # Ecommerce-By-Django
-It is a part of ecommerce project backened developed with django, frontend developed with Html,CSS and Js.
+It is a part of ecommerce project whose backened developed with django, frontend developed with Html,CSS and Js.
 #Features(mentioned only backend features implmented with django)-
 1.Login
 2.Logout